 And what is the hardest thing the body has to do?
 Digest!
 Everything in this organ aides in digestion just as it did for the cow.

 Do add this "offal" to your dog’s diet if possible.
-You don’t have to feed a lot of it and you don’t have to feed it every day but a bit daily is awesome.
+You don’t have to feed a lot of it and you don’t have to feed it every day.
 Even three or four times a month is advantageous.

 If it's white, forget it!
 It's been stripped of all the goodness and bleached.
 Yuck.

 It's called green tripe but it's more like brown.
 I took this pic to show you.

 It took a year to get used to the smell.
 I'm proud it no longer gags me.
 I once bought large pieces but I won't do that again.

 It was like trying to cut a car tire with a knife but I thought you might like to see what the whole form looks like.